-Din Tai Fung’s xiaolongbao are a little more rich and soupy than their Shanghai counterparts with a thinner skin and a more delicate flavour.
-Being able to see them being expertly made through a glass window on one side of the kitchen also added to the experience.
+Din Tai Fung’s xiaolongbao are a little more rich and soupy than their Shanghai counterparts with thinner skin and a more delicate flavour.
+Seeing them being expertly made through a glass window on one side of the kitchen also added to the experience.

-The vegetable dumplings (above) and chili wontons (below) also went down well.
+The vegetable dumplings (above) and chilli wontons (below) also went down well.

 It’s honestly impossible to say which was better, with both variations being equally delicious in my book.
 While the service at Din Tai Fun was impeccable, for the slightly less stage-managed but authentic experience, Shanghai probably has the edge.